rich mnisi questions outdated notions of masculinity

 When did you see fashion design as a vocation?

 When I was in grade twelve, my last year of high school.
 There was career day and the fashion college came to my school and talked about it.
 At that moment, I dropped everything that I wanted to do.
 My mother was a teacher and she wanted me to study law but I convinced her with this long letter -- it was four pages of emotional blackmail.
 I told her that I'd rather regret doing fashion and failing than blaming her for taking a path I didn't believe in.

 My family are so supportive, they all contribute and offer suggestions.
 My mother sews buttons and everything, she's deeply involved in the business.

 Were you clear you wanted to start your label after graduating from LISOF?

 I initially thought I was going to get a job in the design industry and then go corporate.
 But then I entered a competition and was crowned African Fashion International Young Designer of the Year.
 I was trapped after this initial success -- I couldn't go back and get a 9-5 job.
 I had to commit to this, do my research, find the manufacturers and do it right.

 Three years on, how would you describe the Rich Mnisi label?

 It offers a fresh perspective on what South African design is.
-It explores the aftermath of everything we went through as a country — it looks back at our history, our heritage, and sees where we are today.
+It explores the aftermath of everything we went through as a country -- it looks back at our history, our heritage and sees where we are today.
 Ultimately, it's a hybrid of my culture.
-Colonization, apartheid, the introduction of Western elements, all of these things come together to create something new.
+Colonisation, apartheid, the introduction of western elements, all of these things come together to create something new.